guillonapa/npm-resume/README.md

 ## Get Started

-To install globally in Mac, enter:
+To install globally in Mac, type:

 ```
 sudo npm install -g guillonapa-cv
 ```

-To install globally in Windows, enter:
+To install globally in Windows, type:

 ```
 npm install -g guillonapa-cv
 ```

-After you have installed the package globally, you can enter in the command line from anywhere `guillonapa-cv` to see my resume.
+After you have installed the package globally, you can enter from anywhere in the command line `guillonapa-cv` to browse my resume.

 ## Preview

-This project consists of a simple "user" loop using `inquirer.js`.
-Some basic linting, mocha testing, and code transpiling is done using `Grunt`.
+This project consists of a simple 'Read-Eval-Print' loop using `inquirer.js`.
+Some basic linting, testing using Mocha, and code transpiling is done using Grunt.
 Starting the package from the command line looks something like this:

 ![demo](lib/demo.gif)